bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

     \tag{10}

-Which looks eerily like gradient descent except that we're adding Gaussian noise at the end.
-Stay tuned!
+Which looks eerily like gradient descent except that we're adding Gaussian noise at the end, stay tuned!

 .. admonition:: Langevin's Diffusion